square/svelte-store/README.md

 {/await}
 ```

-### persisted
+### persisted (BETA)

 Sometimes data needs to persist outside the lifecycle of our app.
-We can use persisted stores to accomplish this and will gain all of the other benefits of Loadable stores.
-A persisted store synchronizes store data with a sessionStorage item, localStorage item, or cookie.
+By using persisted stores you can accomplish this while gaining all of the other benefits of Loadable stores.
+A persisted store synchronizes (stringifiable) store data with a sessionStorage item, localStorage item, or cookie.
 The persisted store loads to the value of the corresponding storage item, if found, otherwise it will load to the provided initial value and persist that value to storage.
 Any changes to the store will also be persisted!

 *We can persist a user name across page loads...*